 Over the next six months, RNIB is sending out invitations to nearly 10,000 randomly selected blind and partially sighted people giving them the option to take part in the study.
-The My Voice UK report will be launched at the UK Vision conference in June, with a range of other reports and resources to follow.
+The My Voice UK report will be launched in September 2015, with a range of other reports and resources to follow.

 If you have a question about this project you can call us on 0800 028 8188 or email MyVoice@rnib.org.uk.

 Secondary analysis of the Millennium Cohort Survey (MCS)